Voting in Arkansas

 Arkansas does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

-You can pre-register to vote in Arkansas if you will turn 18 by the next election.
+You can pre-register to vote in Arkansas if you will turn 18 before the next election.

 Voting Rights Restoration

-Arkansas does restore the right to vote upon discharge of sentence or pardon.
+Arkansas does remove voting rights for people with felony convictions.
+The right to vote can be restored upon discharge of sentence or pardon.

 Voting In Arkansas